ulfschneider/somap/README.md

 ## Sorted Map API

-You might refer to [Javascript Map API](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Map) for more context.
+You may want to refer to [Javascript Map API](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Map) for more context.

 ### <code>Map.prototype.size</code>
 Returns the number of key/value pairs in the SoMap object.